midassystems/midas-gui/README.md

 1. **Finnhub API Key**: The news feed is powered by Finnhub.
 You will need to sign up for a free account on [Finnhub](https://finnhub.io/) and replace `yourapikey` in the `finnhub_url` with your API key.

-2. **Historical and Trading URLs**: These URLs point to the `midas-server` backend.
-If the backend is run locally (e.g., via Docker), ensure these URLs match the local setup.
+2. **Midas URLs**: URL points to the `midas-server` backend.
+If the backend is run locally (e.g., via Docker), ensure URL matches local setup.

 3. **Dashboard Settings**:
    - `window_title`: Customize the dashboard window title.